Scripted/JSAPI/README.md

 ### Initiate the API

-The initiation function takes three parameters:
+The initiation function takes four parameters:

-+ The endpoint where you'd like to post the job details.
++ **String** The endpoint where you'd like to post the job details.
++ **Boolean** Whether or not to include multiple-selects for industries and guidelines.
-+ The javascript function to call immediately after the job is sent.
++ **Function** What to call immediately after the job is sent.
-+ The javascript function to call with the successfully added job as a param.
++ **Function** What to call with the successfully added job as a param.

 Call it **once the document is ready**.

-    initiateScriptedAPI("/create_scripted_job",
+    initiateScriptedAPI(
+      // This is the endpoint on your server that handles the parameters
+      // and passes them to Scripted.
+See the example in controller.rb "/create_scripted_job",
+      // If you don't want to include selects for industries and guidelines,
+      // you can set default values for each by logging into your Scripted dashboard.
+      // Alternatively, you could add functionality in your own dashboard that
+      // assigns two arrays (for industry and guideline ids) to each of your customers.
+      // You could then pass those arrays from your server to the Scripted API on job creation. true,
       // This is the function that gets called immediately after a job has been submitted.
       // You can do whatever you want here.
 In this example, we clear the form,
       // reset the job's count, and alert the user.